Sharp upper tail behavior of line ensembles via the tangent method: Introduction, results, and proof ideas

+Recall that our examples of interest like the parabolic Airy$_2$ process and KPZ equation embed as the first curve in a line ensemble.
+While $\cP$ and $\h$ are examples of such line ensembles in the continuum, there are many prelimiting discrete models which also possess an associated line ensemble (often with finitely many curves) that enjoys an explicit Gibbs property, and we anticipate that the ideas underlying our method will also be applicable in such contexts.
+Now, recall from Assumption~\ref{as.tails} that we a priori require upper and lower bounds on the one-point upper tail of the first curve.
+These are available for $\cP$ and $\h$, but may not be in prelimiting models of interest.
+Nevertheless, to showcase the reach of our method, we show that the sharp tail bounds can also be obtained in a context where the input tail bounds are not a priori available.

+To introduce the context, recall that the laws of these infinite ensembles are examples from a class of Gibbs measures on the space of infinite collections of continuous curves.
 In such settings it is an important and natural objective to gain an understanding of the structure of the set of Gibbs measures, which is a convex set.
 Indeed, this has been an important field of research in areas such as tiling and dimer models \cite{sheffield2005random,kenyon2006dimers,aggarwal2019universality}.
-For such classifications, the \emph{extremal} Gibbs measures play a special role; a Gibbs measure is extremal if it cannot be written as a non-trivial convex combination of two other Gibbs measures.
+For such classifications, the \emph{extremal} Gibbs measures play a special role; a Gibbs measure is extremal if it cannot be written as a non-trivial convex combination of two other Gibbs measures. $\cP$ is an extremal ensemble in this sense; see the discussion in Section~\ref{s.notions of extremality}.

-The following conjecture regarding the structure of the extremal Gibbs measures appears in \cite{corwin2014brownian}, following a suggestion of Scott Sheffield:
+The following result regarding the structure of the extremal Gibbs measures first appeared as \cite[Conjecture 3.2]{corwin2014brownian}, following a suggestion of Scott Sheffield, and was very recently established by Aggarwal-Huang \cite{aggarwal2023strong}:

-\begin{conjecture}[Conjecture 3.2 of \cite{corwin2014brownian}] Let $\cL = (\cL_1, \cL_2, \ldots)$ be a line ensemble such that (i) $\cL(x)+x^2$ is stationary under deterministic horizontal shifts, (ii) $\cL$ has the Brownian Gibbs property, and (iii) the law of $\cL$ is extremal in the set of such Gibbs measures.
-Then $\cL$ is the parabolic Airy line ensemble, up to a trivial deterministic vertical shift of the entire ensemble. \end{conjecture}
+\begin{theorem}[Corollary 2.12 of \cite{aggarwal2023strong}] Let $\cL = (\cL_1, \cL_2, \ldots)$ be a line ensemble such that (i) $\cL(x)+x^2$ is stationary under deterministic horizontal shifts, (ii) $\cL$ has the Brownian Gibbs property, and (iii) the law of $\cL$ is extremal in the set of such Gibbs measures.
+Then $\cL$ is the parabolic Airy line ensemble, up to a trivial deterministic vertical shift of the entire ensemble. \end{theorem}

 We will call an ensemble which satisfies the hypotheses of the conjecture an \emph{extremal stationary ensemble}.
-Proving this conjectured classification result of such Gibbs measures may serve as a useful result to prove universality within KPZ.